Skip to main content

 • grinding

-Players find the game to be overly grindy and repetitive, with slow skill progression that detracts from the overall experience.
-Many express a desire for quality-of-life improvements, such as the ability to select multiple options at once, to alleviate the tedium associated with certain tasks.
-Despite these frustrations, some players remain hopeful for future updates and competition in the genre.
+Players find the grinding aspect of the game to be tedious and repetitive, with slow skill progression contributing to a sense of monotony.
+Many express a desire for quality-of-life improvements, such as the ability to select multiple options at once, to alleviate the time-consuming nature of certain tasks.
+Overall, while some appreciate the game's potential, the grindiness detracts from the overall experience.

 • “The progress of skills going up is a touch too slow as well, causing this game to feel a bit more grindy than I would like.”